viviRbi/vyNote/Javascript-notes.md

 ### What new features did ES6 introduce?
 - let and const keyword with block scope
 - Arrow function: short and concise
+- New method for String prototype, array, array prototype, Math
 	- A couple of new method to string prototype (startsWith, endsWith, includes, repeats)
-- Template literal
 	- New Array and Array prototype method (Array.from to create an array of NodeList from querySeletor), Array.of(2,4) to initalize array values, find, findIndex, fill
 	- Couple of Math method (Math.sign to return sign of the number as 1 for positive,-1 as negative,0), Math.trunc(3.1) to return the number without fractional digits, Math.cbrt to retur nthe cube root of a number ex: 64 return 4)
+- Template literal
 - Spread Operator: takes an array or object and expands it (merge obj/array, clone obj/array, add new obj properties, array values)
 ``` javascript
 const obj1 = {a:'a',b:'b'}